What’s a Twitter Proxy and Where to Get Them?

 Why Use Proxies for Twitter

-You can only have up to five accounts linked to a single IP address on Twitter so that you won’t spam or misuse the platform.
+You can only have up to ten accounts linked to a single IP address on Twitter so that you won’t spam or misuse the platform.
 Twitter proxies can help here by changing your IP address, so you can assign a different IP for every account.

 Twitter fans want to see updates and fresh content a few times per day.
 This can get tricky when you’re working alone with hundreds of profiles.
 And who wants to spend all their time online when there are ways around it?
-Social media managers use automation software like Jarvee because amongst many things it helps automate retweets and schedule tweets.
+Social media managers use automation software like Hootsuite because amongst many things it helps automate retweets and schedule tweets.
 However, your bot will be worthless after a while without a proxy server because it’s easily detectable by the platform.

 Multiple account management